vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 ### vue-storefront-api docker support has been extended

-We've added the possibility to run the `vue-storefront-api` fully in docker (previously just the Elastic and Redis images were present in the `docker-compose.yml`.
+We've added the possibility to run the `vue-storefront-api` fully in Docker (previously just the Elastic and Redis images were present in the `docker-compose.yml`.
 Please read the [README.md](https://github.com/DivanteLtd/vue-storefront-api) for more details.

 **PLEASE NOTE:** We've changed the structure of the `elasticsearch` section of the config files, moving `esIndexes` to `elasticsearch.indices` etc. There is an automatic migration that will update Your config files automatically by running: `npm run migrate` in the `vue-storefront-api` folder.